Previous: Define Constraints, Up: Constraints

 For each constraint except

-, there is a corresponding enumeration constant: ‘CONSTRAINT_’ plus the mangled name of the constraint.
-Functions that take anenum constraint_num
+g, there is a corresponding enumeration constant: ‘CONSTRAINT_’ plus the mangled name of the constraint.
+Functions that take anenum constraint_numas an argument expect one of these constants.

 For each non-register constraint m except

-if exp satisfies the constraint.
+g, there is one of these functions; it returnstrueif exp satisfies the constraint.
 These functions are only visible if rtl.h was included before tm_p.h.

 Like the